openstack-archive/fuel-library/deployment/puppet/openstack/README.md

 ## puppetlabs-openstack

-The 'puppetlabs-openstack' module was written for those who want to get up and running with a single or multi-node Openstack deployment as quickly as possible.
+The 'puppetlabs-openstack' module was written for those who want to get up and running with a single or multi-node OpenStack deployment as quickly as possible.
-It provides a simple way of deploying Openstack that is based on best practices shaped by companies that contributed to the design of these modules.
+It provides a simple way of deploying OpenStack that is based on best practices shaped by companies that contributed to the design of these modules.

 ### Classes